EladOzCohen/eladozcohen.com/content/project/Banking/index.md

-#Q2 - Seasonal Effects
+## Q2 - Seasonal Effects

-### In this analysis I investigate the existence of seasonal effects in the campaign.
-### To put more simply: whether the conversation rate was higher in a particular time period.
+#### In this analysis I investigate the existence of seasonal effects in the campaign.To put more simply: whether the conversation rate was higher in a particular time period.